yoon-group/yoon-group.github.io/_posts/2024-07-30-expectations.md

 ## Absences and Vacations
 Occasional absences for personal reasons, such as family events or short trips, are understandable.
 Please inform me if you'll be away for more than a day.
 All group members are entitled to up to three weeks of vacation per year.
 Please coordinate extended absences with me in advance to avoid conflicts.
 If you need additional time off, please discuss it with me.

+## Lab Works
+I expect all group members to adhere to two critical components when conducting lab work: **safety** and __organization__.
+We will designate individuals to oversee the Quantitative Hydrogeology Lab and Geofluids Lab.
+Please help maintain a pleasant lab environment and consult with these individuals if you have any questions.

+#### Safety:
+- Be fully aware of the hazards associated with chemicals and equipment.
+- Wear appropriate personal protective equipment (PPE), including a lab coat, goggles, gloves, and closed-toe shoes.
+- Always communicate potential hazards to lab mates and your advisor.
+- Inform lab mates of potential hazards and recommended safety precautions.
+- Leave a written note detailing hazards when absent from the lab.

+#### Organization:
+- Maintain a clean and organized workspace.
+- Properly clean glassware and dispose of waste according to regulations.
+- Keep a detailed and accurate lab notebook, including chemical labels, dates, and procedures.
+- Write legibly in your lab notebook so that others can easily replicate your experiments.

 ## Individual Meetings
 We will hold regular weekly one-on-one meetings to discuss your research progress and any concerns.
 The meeting date and time for each member may change when scheduling conflicts arise.